Cover your windows!

 Right up there with covering windows is checking for and sealing any gaps, especially around your windows.
-Check both inside and outside and caulk or apply rubber weather seal tape where appropriate; this is available fairly cheaply from any hardware store and it’s easy to install; here’s a handy how-to video from Bunnings.
+Check both inside and outside and caulk or apply rubber weather seal tape where appropriate; this is available fairly cheaply from any hardware store and it’s easy to install.

 Other gaps to stop are those under the doors.
 Get yourself some door snakes or make then out of old clothes.
 And remember to close off any rooms that aren’t being used and don’t need to be heated.

 Double-glazing is proven to reduce heat loss through windows.
 It works by trapping a pocket of air – which is not a good conductor of heat - between the two panes of glass.
 This is not a cheap undertaking but definitely valuable.

 Beef up your insulation

 For a relatively small cost in comparison to the improvements you’ll notice, upgrading or adding more insulation is a great way to keep a cosy home (it’s also great in summer!)
 Prioritise improving your ceiling insulation as heat rises and this is often the cheapest and easiest to install.

 A damp home is so hard to heat and everything we do adds to the moisture levels in the house.
 Here are some ways to dry it out and/or help prevent moisture from building up:

 - Open north facing windows a little during the day for airflow

 - ShowerDome and extractor fan in the bathroom